petergcutler/guacamole/README.md

 Each grid may contain between 1 and 5 interests
 * two columns; no column may have more than 3 interests

+#### organization

+tropes.io is based around organizational principles and usable interfaces motivated by our physiology, anatomy, and natural behaviors.

+Bookmarks and lists are fine places to organize large lists of information. tropes.io is all about how to present a realistic number of choices or tropes to the user at one time.

+Based on our rectangular desktop screens, we can adequately view about four panes at once.
+Anything more than that, and we risk a visual overload.

+Based on the way we group items (into ones, twos and threes), each pane will contain no more than five items, each sub-grouped into 1, 2, or 3 units.

+On desktop, we can view four panes at once (a space).
+On mobile, we can view one pane at a time, and swipe between panes.